anttiluode/DaFuc/README.md

 - **Q&A Pairs File**: Upload a JSON file containing question-answer pairs.
 - **Epochs**: Set the number of training epochs.
 - **Training Output**: Monitor the progress of training, including loss metrics.
+- This can lead to the complexity being wildly off and the model begins to parrot the words in the
+- question answer pairs.

 ### 3. LM Studio Conversation

+!
+You may have to wait a while for the conversation to start.
+I think perhaps there are multiple empty interactions but eventually the model says something and lm studio grabs on to that.
+If you teach the model with question answer pairs it sticks on to them and the complexity does not stabilze.
+On the initial live training video I did at the beginning of this readme something amazing happened.
+The complexity stabilized at 16 and did not budge.

 You can simulate a collaborative conversation between Dynamic AI and LM Studio: